 - 3.1 Section 830(2) of the Act defines a company's profits available for distribution as 'its accumulated, realised profits, so far as not previously utilised by distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made'.
 Realised profits and realised losses are defined as 'such profits or losses of the company as fall to be treated as realised in accordance with principles generally accepted at the time when the accounts are prepared, with respect to the determination for accounting purposes of realised profits or losses' (section 853(4)).
 It is apparent from the use of the words 'at the time when the accounts are prepared' that the concept of a realised profit is intended to be dynamic, changing with the development of generally accepted accounting principles, as well as bringing within the definition profits which might not in ordinary language be called realised. - 3.2 The determination of a company's profits available for distribution is derived from what is recorded in its accounts which are relevant for this purpose (see 2.12 above).
 It is fundamental for this purpose that the company's accounts have been properly prepared in accordance with the law and generally accepted accounting principles.
-Profits available for distribution may include amounts reported outside the profit and loss account (ie, as other comprehensive income or in the statement of changes in equityin the Statement of Total Recognised Gains and Losses or Reconciliation of Movements in Shareholders' Funds and their equivalents under IFRSs).
+Profits available for distribution may include amounts reported outside the profit and loss account (ie, as other comprehensive income or in the statement of changes in equity).